 In 1738, a smallpox outbreak significantly weakened the Catawba population.

-In 1743, even after incorporating several small tribes, the Catawba numbered fewer than 400 warriors.
+In 1743, even after incorporating several small tribes, the Catawba numbered between 300 and 500 warriors.

 Role during the War

 By 1755, the Catawba were almost surrounded, some 500 families lived within 30 miles, and a few North Carolina surveyors were dragging chains through their villages.
 Nonetheless, the Catawba were determined to retain their land.
 Nopkehe had stated a year earlier that ‘... for the Great man above made us he also... fixed our forefathers and us here to Inherit this Land.’
 They were resoled to remain in their ‘little Bed of land.’

 Even so, in 1755, Nopkehe complained, due to squatters in the Catawba’s hunting territory, ‘All the rest [of the men] and most of their Women and Children, were forced to go to a great distance to Hunt for Food [,] the White People having taken their Lands from them.’
 Catawba production of deerskins fell off, and trade all but ceased.

 In the winter of 1755-1756 South Carolina sent 700 bushels of corn to Catawba towns, and in the following year 900 bushels, which continued throughout the French and Indian War.

 Great Britain’s need for allies temporarily gave the Catawba the advantage in their dealings with colonial governments.
 They were aware of the good fortune the war had brought and in the latter 1750’s they were not afraid to approach the limits of polite discourse in order to get the point across, for example ‘We have waited on long Time for your Powder you promised to send us.’
 Nopkeke stated ‘... that the White people spoke much and performed but little.’